Two trolls encounter ogres.

 “We must ‘urry,” said Worm’ole. “‘Oo knows wot they’ll do when that feller wanders into their camp.
 An’ I don’t wanna be ‘ere to find aht.”

 Dawn was breaking as the trolls emerged from the boulders and jogged towards the cave that would shelter them through the daylight hours.
 Worm’ole paused briefly before stepping into its darkness.
 “You know, Foggy, I kinda ‘ope they weren’t too ‘ard on that ogre.
 I feel a bit sorry I ‘ad to trick ‘im like that.
 Never ‘erd such terrible sobbin’ in me life afore.
-An’ I’m not so sure me old Granny knew much abaht trolls after orl.”
+An’ I’m not so sure me old Granny knew much abaht ogres after orl.”

 Word Count: 1,986